Candidate Information for Municipal Elections

 All elections require a nomination period.
 The nomination period will be from the 4th Wednesday before the election (by-election) day to the 3rd Friday before the election (by-election) day.
 Nominations must be received by 2:00 pm on nomination day (the 3rd Friday before the election or by-election day).

 If not enough candidates are nominated to fill the council positions, the nomination period will be extended by an additional 7 days.
-There will be immediate electronic notice in the municipality if this is the case.
+There will be immediate electronic notice in the municipality, if this is the case. (election regulations section 34)

 How do I know who is running for office in my municipality?